Adam-The-Programmer/Forest-Security/README.md

 Application works in 2 modes - Forester and Installer.
 In both of them different features are enabled.

 Forester:
-❌ Set Device/n
+❌ Set Device

-✔️ Deactivate Device/n
+✔️ Deactivate Device

 ❌ Set Geolocation

 ❌ Change Device Config

 ✔️ Exit and listen for changes

 ![5](https://github.com/user-attachments/assets/5a6d7a0a-eefc-4606-a274-0da5d4d1b2d3)